Towards Double Parton Distributions from First Principles using Large Momentum Effective Theory: Quasi-PDFs, TMDs, and LaMET

 where $(0^+,b^-,\mathbf{0}_\perp)$ is abbreviated to $b^-$ and $\eps$ regulates the UV divergences.
 Here, $W[b^-\leftarrow0]$ is a straight Wilson line from $0$ to $b^-$ that ensures the gauge invariance of the parton distribution, and is defined in \eq{W_def}.
 The finite length Wilson line in eq.~\eqref{eq:collpdf} can be regarded as the remnant of two Wilson lines extending to infinity with opposite orientation,

 describing the remaining color-charged objects in the process and accounting for the interactions of the extracted parton with their color-potential.
-The bare lightcone PDFs have ultraviolet divergences and require renormalisation, leading to a dependence on a renormalisation scale $\mu$ in the renormalized PDFs.
+The bare lightcone PDFs have ultraviolet divergences and require renormalization, leading to a dependence on a renormalization scale $\mu$ in the renormalized PDFs.

 Next, we consider the field theoretic definition of lightcone TMDs, for which we will only consider the quark case and hence suppress flavor labels.
 Since TMDs also encode the dependence on the transverse momentum of the parton, they naively correspond to PDFs in which the fields also have a separation along the transverse directions.
 This transverse gap prevents the cancellation of the anti-parallel Wilson lines in \eq{Wsplit}.
 As a consequence, we encounter the rapidity divergences typically associated with infinite-length light-like Wilson lines.
 Many different regulators have been introduced to handle these rapidity divergences, see e.g.~refs.~\cite{Chiu:2009yx,Becher:2010tm,Collins:2011zzd,Chiu:2011qc,Becher:2011dz,Echevarria:2015byo,Li:2016axz}.
 In this work we consider two of these: the off-lightcone regulator used in the Collins scheme~\cite{Collins:2011zzd} and the $\delta$-regulator~\cite{Chiu:2009yx,Echevarria:2015byo}.
 The off-lightcone regulator takes all light-like Wilson slightly off the lightcone,